Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_9.md

 Devices called _analog computers_ used to be common in universities and engineering shops, where dozens of op-amp circuits could be \"patched\" together with removable jumper wires to model mathematical statements, usually for the purpose of simulating some physical process whose underlying equations were known.
 Digital computers have made analog computers all but obsolete, but analog computational circuitry cannot be beaten by digital in terms of sheer elegance and economy of necessary components.

 Analog computational circuitry excels at performing the calculus operations _integration_ and _differentiation_ with respect to time, by using capacitors in an op-amp feedback loop.
-To fully understand these circuits\' operation and applications, though, we must first grasp the meaning of these fundamental calculus concepts.
+To fully understand these circuits' operation and applications, though, we must first grasp the meaning of these fundamental calculus concepts.
 Fortunately, the application of op-amp circuits to real-world problems involving calculus serves as an excellent means to teach basic calculus.
 In the words of John I. Smith, taken from his outstanding textbook, _Modern Operational Circuit Design_:

 > _\"A note of encouragement is offered to certain readers: integral calculus is one of the mathematical disciplines that operational \[amplifier\] circuitry exploits and, in the process, rather demolishes as a barrier to understanding.\"_ (pg.
 4)

-Mr. Smith\'s sentiments on the pedagogical value of analog circuitry as a learning tool for mathematics are not unique.
+Mr. Smith's sentiments on the pedagogical value of analog circuitry as a learning tool for mathematics are not unique.
 Consider the opinion of engineer George Fox Lang, in an article he wrote for the August 2000 issue of the journal _Sound and Vibration_, entitled, \"Analog was [not] a Computer Trademark!\":

 > _\"Creating a real physical entity (a circuit) governed by a particular set of equations and interacting with it provides unique insight into those mathematical statements.
 There is no better way to develop a \"gut feel\" for the interplay between physics and mathematics than to experience such an interaction.
 The analog computer was a powerful interdisciplinary teaching tool; its obsolescence is mourned by many educators in a variety of fields.\"_ (pg.
 23)

 Differentiation is the first operation typically learned by beginning calculus students.
 Simply put, differentiation is determining the instantaneous rate-of-change of one variable as it relates to another.
-In analog differentiator circuits, the independent variable is time, and so the rates of change we\'re dealing with are rates of change for an electronic signal (voltage or current) with respect to time.
+In analog differentiator circuits, the independent variable is time, and so the rates of change we're dealing with are rates of change for an electronic signal (voltage or current) with respect to time.

 Suppose we were to measure the position of a car, traveling in a direct path (no turns), from its starting point.
 Let us call this measurement, _x_.
 If the car moves at a rate such that its distance from \"start\" increases steadily over time, its position will plot on a graph as a _linear_ function (straight line):

 ![](media/03343.png){ #fig:03343 width=75% }

-If we were to calculate the _derivative_ of the car\'s position with respect to time (that is, determine the rate-of-change of the car\'s position with respect to time), we would arrive at a quantity representing the car\'s velocity.
+If we were to calculate the _derivative_ of the car's position with respect to time (that is, determine the rate-of-change of the car's position with respect to time), we would arrive at a quantity representing the car's velocity.
 The differentiation function is represented by the fractional notation _d/d_, so when differentiating position (_x_) with respect to time (_t_), we denote the result (the derivative) as _dx/dt_:

 ![](media/03344.png){ #fig:03344 width=75% }